 Problem Framing and Design Thinking

-This eight-week module will focus on the challenge areas and the process of understanding the problem.
+This eight-week, 40 credit module will focus on the broad challenges and the process of understanding the problem in detail.
 You will discover approaches such as Design or STEAM Thinking to drive innovation concepts forward.

 Innovation Skills Development

-For this 12-week module you will develop your skills to create your prototype.
-You will identify your own learning pathway and have access to STEAMhouse, Faculty facilities and technical support.
+For this 12-week 60 credit module you will develop your skills to create your prototype.
+You will identify your own learning pathway and have access to STEAMhouse or faculty facilities and technical support.
 At the start of this module there will be a one-week Open Innovation Lab that will consider problem framing and empathy.
 At the end of the module there will be a second lab at STEAMhouse that will support rapid prototyping and development.

 Final Major Project

-The last 12-week semester will be spent on the delivery of the final prototypes and developing enterprise concepts.
+The last 12-week semester is worth 60 credits and will be spent on the delivery of the final prototypes and developing enterprise concepts.
 Assessment during the course will be through student reflections, work-practice reports and portfolios.

 Underpinning this course is an aim to create prototypes and concepts that address key societal issues in areas such as health, sustainability and urban development.
 Taking these as broad challenges, you will identify specific problems and apply creative thinking to find solutions.